-The minor and technical certificate program in information assurance (IA) is designed to provide students with the knowledge and capacity to implement information security and to solve information assurance problems.
+The minor in information assurance (IA) is designed to provide students with the knowledge and capacity to implement information security and to solve information assurance problems.
 The program goals are to heighten awareness of information assurance in the academic community, prepare graduates who are capable of evaluating information assurance situations, and contribute to finding appropriate solutions to information assurance problems.

 For students who currently hold degrees in areas other than information assurance, the program provides the environment to develop their knowledge and capacity for implementing information security and to do research in the area.
 It will also benefit students who wish to supplement their educations with knowledge of how to evaluate and improve the security of data from both technical and social perspectives.

 The IA minor is not limited to students in the Donaghey College of Engineering & Information Technology.
 In addition to students in computer-related programs such as Computer Science, Information Science, or Systems Engineering, the minor is also designed to include those with interests in Criminal Justice or Business Management who may not have extensive backgrounds in computers, math, or technology.

 Application materials, along with a description of the IA minor, may be obtained from the Computer Science Department, Donaghey College of Engineering & Information Technology, EIT Building, Room 579, phone (501) 569-8130.
 To insure consideration of applications, check with the IA minor office for application deadlines.

 To apply for this program, students must complete or have completed the following:

 - MATH 1302 College Algebra, MATH 1315 College Math, or equivalent

 - Submission of a formal application.